SSWConsulting/SSW.Rules.Content/rules/cars-branding/rule.md

 ---

-It's a good idea to brand company's cars when they're on the road.
+It's a good idea to brand company cars when they're on the road.
 These cars are essentially moving billboards for the company.

 <!--endintro-->